-2. Buddy Up
+2. Buddy up

-Are they doing something that you aren't to make this part of their job easier?
+Are they doing something that you aren't that seems to make this part of their job easier?
 Do they know something that you don't?
-Ensure that you learn from the best by 'buddying' up with the person that's excelling at what you are struggling with.
+Ensure that you learn from the best by 'buddying' up with the person who's excelling at what you are struggling with.

 We live in a digital age where both clients and candidates will check you out online.
-Don't think they will just look at your LinkedIn profile, because it's not the case.
+Don't think they will just look at your LinkedIn profile, because that's definitely not the case.
 Make sure all your profiles reflect the professional traits you want to promote.
 If you've done a great job with a client or candidate, reach out to them and ask them to write a recommendation for you.
 You're only as credible as your last job!

-As recruiters, your profiles should describe the challenges you help your clients and candidates overcome, rather than reading like a CV with a list of past accomplishments.
-Make it easy for them to buy into you and tell them exactly what you're good at!
+As recruiters, your profiles should describe the challenges you help your clients and candidates overcome - it shouldn't read like a CV with a list of past accomplishments.
+Make it easy for them to buy into you and tell them exactly what you're good at.

-4. Personal Development
+4. Personal development

-5. Confirm Your Differentiators
+5. Confirm your differentiators

 To improve, you first need to want to get better.
 Once you've committed to this and developed a personal development plan for the year ahead, sit down and discuss your goals with your manager.
 How do these goals tie into your agency's sales strategy?
 How can your manager work with you to make sure you achieve them, alongside achieving your agency's goals?
 It should be a collaborative approach and one that helps you to develop as a recruiter, whilst hitting your agency's targets too.